ParabolInc/parabol/docs/epics/0001_Action_Epic_MVTP.md

 ## Team Dashboard

-- [ ] When a TM navigates to their team's dashboard, they will want a list of all projects, so that they can see what their team has signed up to do (and their place in it).
+- [X] When a TM navigates to their team's dashboard, they will want a list of all projects, so that they can see what their team has signed up to do (and their place in it).

-- [ ] When a TM wants to update the team's dashboard, they will want easy controls, so that they can add new projects, change the status of projects, or reassign ownership.
+- [X] When a TM wants to update the team's dashboard, they will want easy controls, so that they can add new projects, change the status of projects, or reassign ownership.

-- [ ] When a TM doesn't feel comfortable creating a new project for another person, they want to add an agenda item for the next meeting, so the request can be made in a more public forum and weighed against other priorities.
+- [X] When a TM doesn't feel comfortable creating a new project for another person, they want to add an agenda item for the next meeting, so the request can be made in a more public forum and weighed against other priorities.

+- [X] When a meeting has begun for a TM and the TM visits the team dashboard, they want to be notified that their other teammates are meeting, so that they can join the meeting.

+- [X] When a meeting is active, the TM shouldn't be able to edit the agenda or team projects, so that they join their teammates in the meeting and participate in the process.

 - [ ] When a TM wants to invite a new team member, they'll want an obvious control that allows them to input one or more email addresses, so that they